TheCarsonWest/nerd-emoji/AP Calc AB/Mean Value Theorem.md

 ## 4.  [[Proof of the Mean Value Theorem]]

-The Mean Value Theorem can be proven using [[Rolle's Theorem]].
-The proof involves constructing an auxiliary function that satisfies the conditions of [[Rolle's Theorem]] and then applying [[Rolle's Theorem]] to find the point $c$.
-The detailed proof is beyond the scope of a concise rundown, but it relies on carefully constructing a line that connects the endpoints of the function and then subtracting that line from the original function to create a new function that satisfies [[Rolle's Theorem]].
+The Mean Value Theorem can be proven using [[Rolles Theorem]].
+The proof involves constructing an auxiliary function that satisfies the conditions of [[Rolles Theorem]] and then applying [[Rolles Theorem]] to find the point $c$.
+The detailed proof is beyond the scope of a concise rundown, but it relies on carefully constructing a line that connects the endpoints of the function and then subtracting that line from the original function to create a new function that satisfies [[Rolles Theorem]].

 ## 5. Applications of the Mean Value Theorem